dwedigital/pinpoint_indeed_parser/README.md

 1. You will need to update the array of brands with a list of comma seperated strings for each brand
 2. Update the `client_name` varaible with a string containg the name of the client for use in file naming of the CSV export

+## Tests

+There are some basic tests that can be run by using `pytest -v` to check if all is working as expected.
+Make sure you are in a active virtual env